ibm-cloud-docs/appid/qs-liberty-backend.md

    | `signatureAlgorithm` | Specified as "RS256". |
    | `audiences` | By default, the token is issued for your {{site.data.keyword.appid_short_notm}} client ID that can be found in your application credentials. |
    | `sslRef` | The name of the SSL configuration that you want to use. |
-   {: caption="Table 1.
-OIDC element variables for Liberty for Java apps" caption-side="top"}
+   {: caption="OIDC element variables for Liberty for Java apps" caption-side="top"}

 5. Define your special subject type as `ALL_AUTHENTICATED_USERS`.